One Skillet Pasta Puttanesca is an easy dinner recipe that takes no time to make!

 While my intentions for cooking Pasta Puttanesca tonight were a little less, colorful, shall we say, I am still totally pumped to share this simple Italian pasta recipe that’s exploding with flavor.
 The best part is that the pasta cooks in the same skillet as the sauce, which means there’s just one pan to clean!

-Begin by chopping 2 Tablespoons onion, 3 garlic cloves, and 1/2 cup kalamata olives, which add a salty, unforgettable flavah to the dish.
+Begin by chopping 2 Tablespoons onion, 3 garlic cloves, and 1/2 cup pitted kalamata olives, which add a salty, unforgettable flavor to the dish.

 Combine the kalamata olives in a mini food processor with 1/4 cup fresh parsley, then pulse until the ingredients are roughly chopped.

-Ok, the prep work’s done.
-Time to get cookin’!
+Time to cook.
 Heat 1 Tablespoon olive oil in the largest skillet you own, then add the onions and garlic, along with 1/4 teaspoon red chili pepper flakes, and salt & pepper.

 Next, bust out the anchovy paste.
 Alternatively you could use 2 anchovy filets.
-Skip it if you must, but anchovies don’t taste “fishy” – rather, they’re kind of nutty and freaking fantastic, actually!
+Skip it if you must, but anchovies don’t taste “fishy” – rather, they’re kind of savory and salty.
+Yum!

 Let the onions, garlic, chili pepper, and anchovies saute for a few minutes, then add a 28oz can petite diced tomatoes and 3 cups water to the skillet.